Retroactive continuity: Subtraction

 Unpopular stories are sometimes later ignored by publishers, and effectively erased from a series' continuity.
 Later stories may contradict the previous ones or explicitly establish that they never happened.
 In television, when a character is subtracted with a retcon, this is often known as "Chuck Cunningham syndrome," after a character from the series Happy Days that was retconned out of existence shortly through the series run, or "going to Mandyville," after Mandy Hampton, a character that suffered a similar fate in The West Wing.

 Notable examples of subtractive retconning include Terminator: Dark Fate (2019), which is a sequel to the first two Terminator films and ignores the events of every other film in the franchise, and Halloween (2018), which is a sequel to only the original film and disregards all the other sequels.

 Stories that involve time travel can be used to undo the events of poorly received installments.
 After X-Men: The Last Stand (2006) faced criticism for abruptly killing off characters such as Cyclops and Jean Grey, its sequel, X-Men: Days of Future Past (2014), features the character Wolverine traveling back in time to 1973 to prevent an assassination that, if carried out, would lead to mutant extinction.
 The result of this is a new timeline where Jean and Cyclops never died.

 Related concepts

-Retroactive continuity is similar to, but not the same as, plot inconsistencies introduced accidentally or through lack of concern for continuity; retconning, by comparison, is done deliberately.
-For example, the ongoing continuity contradictions on episodic TV series such as The Simpsons (in which the timeline of the family's history must be continually shifted forward to explain why they are not getting any older) reflects intentionally lost continuity, not genuine retcons.
+Retcon is similar to, but not the same as, plot inconsistencies introduced accidentally or through lack of concern for continuity; retcon, by comparison, is done deliberately.
+For example, the ongoing continuity contradictions on episodic TV series such as The Simpsons (in which the timeline of the family's history must be continually shifted forward to explain why they are not getting any older) reflects intentionally lost continuity, not genuine retcon.
 However, in series with generally tight continuity, retcons are sometimes created after the fact to explain continuity errors.
 Such was the case in The Flintstones, where Wilma Flintstone was mistakenly given two separate maiden names over the course of the series: "Pebble" and "Slaghoople".

-Though the term "retcon" did not yet exist when George Orwell wrote Nineteen Eighty-Four, the totalitarian regime depicted in that book is involved in a constant, large-scale retconning of past records.
-For example, when it is suddenly announced that "Oceania was not after all in war with Eurasia.
-Oceania was at war with Eastasia and Eurasia was an ally" (Part Two, Ch.
-9), there is an immediate intensive effort to change "all reports and records, newspapers, books, pamphlets, films, sound-tracks and photographs" and make them all record a war with Eastasia rather than one with Eurasia.
-"Often it was enough to merely substitute one name for another, but any detailed report of events demanded care and imagination.
-Even the geographical knowledge needed in transferring the war from one part of the world to another was considerable."
-See historical revisionism (negationism).